Good Grief Cook

 Tried this recipe?Let us know how it was!

-I come from a long line of frugal cooks.
-Nothing, especially food, was ever thrown away.
-I am sure this cake was created to use up leftovers like day old bread and so I often refer to it as just that, "the leftover cake".
-My mom and my grandmother had a hundred and one uses for day old Italian bread, but I think this cake is the most interesting.
-I can remember my grandmother commandeering my dad to grate the hard bread and using up whatever wine had not been drunk with the previous night's dinner.
-It was only during the Christmas holidays that the liqueur was taken out to make the cake a little extra special.
+My mom and grandmother found a hundred and one uses for day-old Italian bread, but this cake is easily the most interesting.
+I remember my grandmother commandeering my dad to grate the hard bread while she used up whatever wine remained from the previous night's dinner.
+She only brought out the liqueur during the Christmas holidays to make the cake feel extra special.

 More dessert